rexresearch

 that include particles having substantially zero charge.
 The

-charged particle generator can be configured to direct the plural
+charged particle generator can be configured to direct the

-direction.
-A method for disrupting electronic circuits can include
+predefined direction.
+A method for disrupting electronic

-generating plural energized particles, directing the plural
+circuits can include generating plural energized particles,

-energized particles to an incident surface of a charge transformer
+directing the plural energized particles to an incident surface

-and transforming the plural energized particles within the charge
+of a charge transformer and transforming the plural energized

-transformer.; The transformed particles can be at substantially
+particles can be at substantially zero charge.
+The method can

-at an exit surface of the charge transformer including the
+further include generating a wavefront at an exit surface of the

-transformed particles and impinging an electronic circuit with the
+impinging an electronic circuit with the wavefront.

 BACKGROUND